Gabrielnero000/PBR-Playground/README.md

 When the light rays colide with an object, that object absorbs part of the frequencies (part of the light, basically) and reflects the rest of it as rays as well.
 If the reflected rays colide with our eye, they stimulate special cells (cones and rods).
 The interpretation by the brain of that stimulus is what we understand as **color**.

 So, instead of shot infinite rays from every light source, Ray and Path Tracing essencially **trace back the  rays** from the eye, to the objects and to the light (that's were the "tracing" comes from) using accurate physical models.

+So, what we are going to do is to implement a featured Ray Tracer from (almost) zero.

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!